VacationIdea Logo

 Red rocks, mindfulness, and mountain air in Boulder

 Boulder was grounding in every way.
-The mountain trails gave me room to think, the community felt warm and curious, and every café welcomed me like I was already part of the neighborhood.
-Sitting with a journal by Boulder Creek, I thought, “I feel more myself here than I have in a while.”
+The mountain trails gave me room to think.
+The community felt warm and curious.
+I enjoyed discovering new neighborhood cafes.
+I thought, “I feel more myself here than I have in a while.”

 My highlight?
 Breakfast at Snooze, an A.M.
 Eatery.
 I had the pineapple upside-down pancakes and a cold brew coffee, both as vibrant as the town itself.